thejasvibr/the_cocktail_party_nightmare/README.md

 ### Citing the cocktail party nightmare code-base
 If you find any of the code in this repository useful in your research please cite the [associated paper]():
-Beleyur T., Goerlitz, H.R. <*Insert final name of manuscript here*>
+Beleyur T., Goerlitz, H.R.
+Modelling active sensing reveals echo detection even in large groups of bats

 In addition, this is the link to the publicly available [preprint](https://www.biorxiv.org/content/10.1101/817734v1):